rjoleary/cs444-joos-compiler/README.md

 * `def/joos.cfg2`: Joos production rules
 * `test/positive/`: Test inputs which are expected to pass
 * `test/negative/`: Test inputs which are expected to fail
-* `test/haskell/`: Unit tests written in Haskell which test only the Lexer stage
+* `test/haskell/`: Unit tests written in Haskell which currently only test the Lexer stage
 * `MAKEFILE`: Builds compiler, build documentation, runs tests, etc...
 * `joosc`: Builds